c4ffein/docker-images/README.md

 This repository uses GitHub Actions to automatically build and test images.

-### Automated Builds

-- Just build locally, we may add tests later

 ## License

 This repository is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.